BlakvGhost/PHPValidator/README.md

 }

 ```
-You can also customize the validation error messages according to the field
+You can also customize the validation error messages

 ```php
 $data = [